yaniv-aknin/django-ajaxerrors/README.md

 2. `AJAXERRORS_WEBBROWSER_OPEN_KWARGS` (mapping): These keyword arguments will be passed verbatim to stdlib's [webbrowser](http://docs.python.org/library/webbrowser.html) package's `open` method.
 These parameters don't do much on my OSX system, but I assume they actually work on other systems and you may care.

 3. `AJAXERRORS_ADDITIONAL_HANDLERS` (iterable): This setting is expected to contain either handler objects or strings that represent the Python import paths of handlers (or any mixture of both).
 See below to read more about handlers.

+4. `AJAXERRORS_PATH` (string): The URL path from which the error pages will be served.
+It's unlikely that you'll need to change it.

 Handlers
 --------